Nursing Homes

 Median Monthly Cost

-Michigan's nursing home costs are notably higher than the national average, with semi-private rooms costing 9.5% more and private rooms 8.8% more.
+Michigan's nursing home costs are higher than the national average, with semi-private rooms at +9.8% and private rooms at +8.7% above national costs.

 Care TypeMonthly Costvs.
 National